Qiskit/platypus/README.md

 # platypus

-This repsoitory is the home of the content for the [Qiskit Textbook (beta)](https://qiskit.org/textbook-beta/).
+This repsoitory is the home of the [Qiskit Textbook (beta)](https://qiskit.org/textbook-beta/) content pages.

-It builds upon the current [Qiskit Textbook](https://qiskit.org/textbook/preface.html), updating the overall user experience.

 ## Tools & technologies